acsauk/CV/README.md

 ## Alex Saunders

 Welcome to the CV of Alex Saunders.
-Maker of Things, Lover of Cat Videos, Solver of Problems, Enthusiast of Gadgets - the list goes on but to sum it up I guess you could say I'm a proud graduate of Makers Academy (M.A.) (link) looking for an opportunity to put to use the cool/amazing skills I've learnt over the past 16 weeks.
+Maker of Things, Lover of Cat Videos, Solver of Problems, Enthusiast of Gadgets - the list goes on but to sum it up I guess you could say I'm a proud developer trained at Makers Academy (link) looking for an opportunity to put to use the cool/amazing skills I've learnt over the past 16 weeks.

-I made the decision to switch from a successful career in Global Mobility and Cross Border compliance at a professional services firm to web development earlier this year and I haven't looked back since.
-Being able to start each day energised with a new challenge and work out creative and efficient ways to solve it has confirmed my suspicion that career in web development is a perfect fit for me.
+Having partially completed a Computing BSc degree and fostering a life-long obsession for all things tech, I made the decision to switch from a successful career in Global Mobility and Cross Border compliance at EY to web development earlier this year and I haven't looked back since.
+Being able to start each day with a new problem and formulating creative and efficient ways to solve it has confirmed my suspicion that career in web development is a perfect fit for me.

-As a fledgling M.A. graduate I am looking for a role with a forward looking company that cares about the code they produce - somewhere where I can be stretched beyond my comfort zone, make really cool things, solve fiendish problems and provide value where ever possible.
+I am looking for a role with a forward looking company that cares about the code they produce - somewhere where I can be stretched beyond my comfort zone, make really cool things, solve fiendish problems and provide value where ever possible.

 ## Skills